GordeevD/GordeevD.github.io/essays/coding-standards.md

 Similarly, coding without standards poses dangers, even if you're the sole author.
 While seemingly unimportant, these "mental barriers" like consistent formatting and naming conventions ensure smooth collaboration and maintainability.
 Just like following traffic rules promotes safety and predictability, coding standards foster:
- 1. Enhanced Readability: Consistent formats and naming practices make code intuitive, reducing cognitive load for both you and future contributors.
+ 1. **Enhanced Readability**: Consistent formats and naming practices make code intuitive, reducing cognitive load for both you and future contributors.
       They become familiar "lanes" everyone navigates effortlessly, minimizing confusion and errors.
- 3. Streamlined Collaboration: Working on large projects, especially open-source, necessitates shared understanding.
+ 3. **Streamlined Collaboration**: Working on large projects, especially open-source, necessitates shared understanding.
       Standards become a common language, facilitating communication and preventing misinterpretations.
       Imagine contributors merging their code seamlessly, confident it adheres to the team's established "traffic rules."
- 5. Reduced Maintenance: Well-organized code is easier to debug, update, and extend.
+ 5. **Reduced Maintenance**: Well-organized code is easier to debug, update, and extend.
 By avoiding stylistic idiosyncrasies, standards enable smoother handoffs and minimize the time spent deciphering past decisions.
       Think of it as preventive maintenance, keeping your codebase well-paved and free of potholes.